 | Aluminum Foil | High | Medium | Medium–High | Medium |

 Different packaging materials create unique experiences for consumers, both visually and functionally.
-Now let’s find which packaging material is actually better for your brand identity.
+Now let’s find which packaging material is actually better for your brand image.

 1. Cardboard

-Cardboard boxes are not suitable for direct contact packaging.
-A cardboard is a corrugated material, meaning it has a fluted paper layer sandwiched between two flat paper layers.
-While this material offers good durability and insulation, it’s also thick and bulky.
-The average cardboard starts at a thickness of 5mm.
+Cardboard boxes excel in secondary packaging applications for cereal box packaging.
+Cardboard is a corrugated material with a fluted paper layer sandwiched between two flat paper layers.
+While this material offers good durability and insulation, it’s also thick and bulky, starting at 5mm thickness.

 2. Paperboard

-Paperboard is a thin yet durable material with a thickness between 0.35mm and 0.7mm.
-It is flexible enough to bend and fold.
-Yet soft enough to tear or cut open.
+Paperboard dominates cereal packaging with thickness between 0.35mm and 0.7mm.
+It’s flexible enough to bend and fold, yet soft enough to tear or cut open – perfect for protecting cereals.

-It is the most common cereal box material and offers excellent customization options.
-The outside features colorful digital prints with a protective coating.
-An aqueous coating is recommended for cereal boxes due to its cost-effectiveness.
+This material offers excellent customization options.
+The outside features colorful digital prints with protective coating.
+An aqueous coating is recommended for cereal packaging due to its cost-effectiveness.

-You may have noticed that some paperboard boxes are glossy on the inside.
-That’s because some box designs coat the inside in a thin plastic layer for a smoother finish and better moisture protection.
+You may notice some paperboard boxes are glossy inside.
+That’s because some box packaging designs coat the interior with thin plastic layers for smoother finish and better protection.

 3. Plastic Packets

-Plastic is an affordable and versatile packaging material.
-It’s great for packaging small, loose pebble-like items, especially cereals.
-The simple design makes it easy to scale the packaging to different portion sizes.
+Plastic offers an affordable, versatile solution for cereal packaging.
+It’s ideal for packaging small, loose pebble-like cereals, with simple designs that scale easily to different portion sizes.

 4. Aluminum Foil Packaging

-Aluminum foils play a vital role in modern packaging.
-All flexible cereal packaging uses some form of foil or metallized PET film for added protection.
+Aluminum foils play a vital role in modern cereal packaging.
+Most flexible cereal packaging uses some form of foil or metallized PET film for added protection.

 5. Sustainable Cereal Packaging